zyairelai/futures-hero/README.md

 <a name="run"></a>
 ### 4. RUN
+You can select your strategy in the `strategies` folder.

+Just replace the `strategy.py` file with any strategy in that folder and you are good to go.

 Now if you are all ready, set `live_trade = True` and ...

 Let's make the magic happens!